GitHubbub! GitHub Does Not Value Software Freedom.

 - And others.

 That is—GitHub forces you to run proprietary software in order to use much of their website.
-This is unethical.
+This is a bit startling for a host that owes its very existence to the success and development of free software.

 Desire To Remain Non-Free